lzwjava/blog-source/_posts/2024-12-12-openai-price-en.md

 ---
+lang: en
 layout: post
-title: "Why ChatGPT Plus Should Charge by Token Usage"
+title: Why ChatGPT Plus Should Charge by Token Usage
 ---

 ChatGPT Plus should transition to a flexible pricing model based on token usage rather than a fixed \\$20 monthly fee.